galaxyproject/training-material/topics/community/tutorials/community-tutorial-table/tutorial.md

 > You can also create a tag (for example, your community name) and tag all relevant tutorials with it.
 Then, you only need to use this tag to pull all the relevant tutorials.
 {: .comment}

-# Add the list relevant tags for your community in the `tutorial_tags` file
+# Add the list of relevant tags for your community in the `tutorial_tags` file

 > <hands-on-title>Add the relevant tags to the tutorial_tags file</hands-on-title>
 > 1. Open or create a file named `tutorial_tags` in your community metadata folder (`communities/<your community>/metadata/tutorial_tags`)